Lesegomokaba/TechWarriorsWebsite/README.md

   - Website Development

 - **Enquiry (enquiry.html)**
-  Contains a form where users can submit their details and message.
+  Contains a form where users can submit their details and a message.

 - **Contact (contact.html)**
   Displays contact information: